 The SEDs that reflect the findings of the 2010 shoreline inventory and of current shoreline uses as well as to allow for management of the shorelines under the new state guidelines.
-The SED categories are Aquatic (AQ), Urban Conservancy (UC) and Mixed Use (MU).
+The SED categories are Aquatic (AQ), Urban Conservancy (UC), Shoreline Residential (SR), and Mixed Use (MU).
 These SEDs closely reflect the state standards but minor revisions to the state standard designation criteria and management policies have been incorporated.

 The AQ designation is intended for work within and over the water.
 The UC designation provides emphasis on public access, vegetation conservation and restoration.
+The SR designation is used for residential areas.
 The MU designation recognizes the importance of commercial areas to the community.